blobbybilb/blobbybilb/README.md

 If you gave me an AI system that does all my programming for me, I'd gladly use it.* Though I do like learning/using new programming languages (as a sort of puzzle), especially those that are very different (paradigm-wise) from other other.

+**Note**: Many of the repositories in my Github are either abandoned projects, quick idea tests, or old repos for moved projects.
+The following is a list of projects that don't fall into those categories.

 ---

 ### Projects